 First and foremost, take the official sample tests first, so you can gauge the proper level for yourself.

 Once that’s done, the key to preparing for the JLPT exam is practice, practice, practice.
-Without practicetests, you cannot see where you are weak, and where you are making frequent mistakes.
+Without practice tests, you cannot see where you are weak, and where you are making frequent mistakes.
 A surprising number of resources are available if you know where to look.
-These recommendations below are various practice tests, most of which I’ve used previously for the JLPT3/N4:

 Listening Resources

 As I posted before, listening is one of the hardest aspects of learning a language, and can make the difference on the JLPT.
-This is also the hardest skill to cultivate when preparing for the JLPT, but really pays off in the long-run.
+This is also the hardest skill to cultivate when preparing for the JLPT, but really pays off in the long-run because it’s so practical.
 The previous post, linked above, contains some resources for online web casts, daily streaming media and so on.
 Dynamic content is the best way to get used to the many kinds of conversations you can face in Japan, as well as on the JLPT.
-A good example is Japanese language podcasts, if you can access those.
+A good example is Japanese language podcasts (more info here), if you can access those.
+Or, if nothing else, try listening to radio broadcasts on the Internet through NHK.

-The JLPT listening questions are intended to be tricky, with lots of sidetracks, red-herrings and other useless information, so you need to learn how to relax when listening and absorb the whole sentence, rather than fixating on the first thing you learn.
+The JLPT listening questions are intended to be tricky, with lots of sidetracks, red-herrings and other useless information, so you need to learn how to relax when listening and absorb the whole sentence, rather than fixating on the first thing you understand.
 It’s a habit that must be overcome when learning a language, and requires a lot of time for your mind to adjust to the different sounds and words.
 If you practice enough, you will find the listening sections surprisingly easy because you just get used to hearing it so much!
+I’ve confirmed this in my experience with the JLPT 3 (old) and new JLPT N3.

-For last year’s JLPT3, I was surprised by how easy some questions were, because I spent so much time getting used to how Japanese sounds.
+For both, I was surprised by how easy some questions were, because I spent so much time getting used to how Japanese sounds.
 Having a Japanese spouse helps, but this is a skill anyone can acquire if you’re patient, and spend a little time each day.
 You cannot cram for listening, it just takes consistency and practice.
+This is a skill you probably should start early, and pace yourself for.

 Vocabularly, Practice